-Guidelines: Peer Reviewers
+Guidelines and Principles: Peer Reviewers

 Key Points for Preparing Your Review Report:

 - Please use your own judgment about the appropriate length of your appraisal.
 Typically, manuscript assessments for Early Theatre are 300 to 500 words long.

 - We suggest that you type up your report in a wordprocessing file, save the file to your computer, and then copy and paste your comments into our website's online review form.

 - The first window will be for comments to the editors and the author.

 - The second window will be for comments addressed to the editors only.
 Please use this section to offer advice to the editors and to provide guidance about whether you wish the journal to release or keep confidential your identity once the review process is completed.

 - Please assess the article's originality, thesis, argumentation, engagement with relevant scholarship, and overall readability.